mauriciolauffer/openui5-smart-mockserver/README.md

       //Here we define the smart rules for entity's properties
       _getSmartRules: function() {
-        const smartRules = [];
+        const smartRules = []; //Smart rules must be an array with objects such as the following example smartRules.push({
-        smartRules.push({
           entityName: 'Employee', //Entity Name
           properties: [
             {
               name: 'FirstName', // Entity's property name
-              fakerMethod: 'name.firstName' //Faker method which will be used for this property },
+              fakerMethod: 'name.firstName' //Faker.js method which will be used for this property },
             {
               name: 'Address',